pjde/ultibo-cec/README.md

 Can poll addresses in passive mode
 Can turn all devices into standby
 Can turn individal device on
-Can trun individual device off (standby)
+Can turn individual device off (standby)

 Have not yet tried